Introduction

 Conclusion

-Accurate clinical documentation may seem like a background task in the face of pressing medical emergencies, but it is a critical factor in determining patient outcomes, hospital performance, and financial reimbursement.
-Comprehensive documentation supports better patient care, ensures ethical CDI practices, and directly impacts key metrics like expected mortality and hospital rankings.
+Accurate clinical documentation may seem like a background task in pressing medical emergencies, but it is critical in determining patient outcomes, hospital performance, and financial reimbursement.
+Comprehensive documentation supports better patient care, ensures ethical CDI practices, and directly impacts metrics like expected mortality and hospital rankings.

-By prioritizing documentation improvement for all patients, not just those with poor outcomes, hospitals create a culture of continuous improvement and accountability.
+Hospitals create a culture of continuous improvement and accountability by prioritizing documentation improvement for all patients, not just those with poor outcomes.
 Ultimately, this leads to safer patient care and better results across the healthcare system.

 Improving clinical documentation requires a systematic approach, and quality improvement (QI) tools are essential for driving change in this area.
 These tools help healthcare teams identify inefficiencies, streamline processes, and ensure that documentation captures the full complexity of patient care.
 By using established QI frameworks, hospitals can build a culture of continuous improvement around documentation, ensuring it remains a priority alongside direct patient care.